Austria

 Universities can freely decide on promotion procedures

-This applies to 15 other countries: Czech Republic, Estonia, Finland, Flanders, Hungary, Iceland, Latvia, Luxembourg, The Netherlands, Norway, Poland, Slovakia, Sweden, Switzerland, United Kingdom
+This applies to 13 other countries: Estonia, Finland, Flanders, Iceland, Latvia, Luxembourg, The Netherlands, Norway, Poland, Slovakia, Sweden, Switzerland, United Kingdom

 Academic weighted 72% unweighted 72%